Nozbe/Michael.team/en/_posts/2012-07-12-my-must-have-ipad-accessories-for-the-road-productive-magazine-show-47.md

 redirect_from: /my-ipad-only-accessories-vs-steve-wozniaks-ga/
 ---

 # My must-have iPad accessories for the road (Productive!
-Magazine Show #47) vs Steve Wozniak's bag
+Show #47) vs Steve Wozniak's bag

 As I'm now working mostly on my iPad (and traveling only with the iPad) I need to carry these accessories for my business travel.
 Locally I just take my iPad even without the external keyboard, but when there's a hotel and sleep-over involved, here's my gear!
 Episode #47 of the Productive!
 Magazine Show with Michael Sliwinski.